Russia & Ukraine’s Adapted MT-LBs

 The RPG-30 is one of Russia’s more advanced disposable anti-armour weapons.
 Developed in the early 2000s by Bazalt it is designed to overcome reactive armour and active protection systems.
 It entered service in 2012 and has seen extensive use during the fighting in Ukraine.

 The 7P53 RPG-30 “Kryuk” or ‘Hook’ is a 105mm fin and spin stabilised rocket propelled munition with a tandem HEAT shaped charge warhead.
 The RPG-30 overcomes ERA and APS by using a 42mm IG-30 decoy projectile, which is believed to be inert, coupled with the main rocket’s tandem warhead.
 This can be seen in a secondary, thinner tube running along the side of the weapon.
 The precursor decoy causes premature activation of the APS and allows the main warhead to exploit the gap in the tank’s protection.
 The theory being that the target’s APS takes some time, perhaps half a second, before it can engage again.
-The gap between the firing of the two rockets is measured in milliseconds and the lag does not appear to be significant enough to effect the user’s aim or accuracy on target.
+The gap between the firing of the two rockets is measured in milliseconds and the lag, while noticeable, does not appear to be significant enough to effect the user’s aim or accuracy on target.

 RPG-30 (Vitaly Kuzmin CC BY-SA 4.0)